-Geographical indications (GIs) identify products that have a specific geographical origin and whose qualities, reputation and characteristics are closely linked to this origin.
-Over the last ten years, national systems for the protection of GIs in Southeast Asia have seen a spectacular development.
+Geographical Indications (GIs) identify products that have a specific geographical origin and whose qualities and reputation are closely linked to their place of origin.
+Over the last ten years, there has been a spectacular development of national systems for the protection of GIs in Southeast Asia.
 With over 150 GIs registered in 2015, the region is one of the most dynamic in this field after the European Union and India.

 GIs need support!

-To support the development of sectors, the project subsequently helped structure the functioning of producers’ associations, so that they have a better understanding of their role and the functioning of the control system, which is essential to ensure the traceability and credibility of GIs.
-The project supported by AFD has also enabled the creation of the market and the marketing chain, as well as the identification of companies willing to invest in this marketing.
-For example, a great deal of work has been put into this point in Laos on structuring the coffee sector and registering the Bolaven Plateau Coffee Producers Cooperative (CPC), which has been supported by AFD since 1998.
+But for local sectors like palm sugar to flourish, the law is not enough.
+To support their development, the project also helped producers’ associations gain a better understanding of their role and the functioning of the system of quality control, which is essential to ensure the credibility of GIs.
+The project, supported by AFD, has also made it easier to identify companies willing to invest in marketing.
+In Laos, a great deal of work was invested in the structuring of the coffee sector and registering the Bolaven Plateau Coffee Producers Cooperative (CPC), which has been supported by AFD since 1998.

 However, even if a GI is already registered, it is not necessarily widely known or used by producers.
 Van Yen cinnamon in Vietnam and Mak Mao berry juice from Sakon Nakhon in Thailand are prized products in their respective countries, but neither had been taking advantage of the potential benefits of Geographical Indications.
 The project has helped set up promotional activities.
 Both Van Yen cinnamon and Kampong Speu sugar have since been registered, first at home, and now in neighboring countries.